tzachbon/signal-effect/README.md

 Simple `effect(() => {})` method based on the [tc39/proposal-signals](https://github.com/tc39/proposal-signals)

-> Disclaimer: It uses "signal-polyfill" until the proposal is accepted and it is required
+> Disclaimer: It uses "signal-polyfill" until the proposal is accepted and implemented in the browsers.

 ## Install